theprimone/react-video.js/README.md

 ## Precautions

 Please enable the `flash` function by default and try again, if button `Apply` is disabled for a long time.
+But if you don't need to playback with `flash`, skip it.